Lisenaaaa/Rain/readme.md

 I was using a fork of discord.js and akairo for a while, both of them made by a person who's usual method of helping me fix problems with them was "it works on my machine".

-So now this exists!
+So now this exists, using base discord.js and Sapphire!
 Currently my goals with it are to replace [Fire](https://github.com/FireDiscordBot/bot), which is fine at best, for a number of reasons.
 It's permission system is awful, and... you should just see what the developer does when someone uses the bot's PFP.

 ![Getting banned from a few unrelated servers](https://cdn.discordapp.com/attachments/887123735914610739/910248733176897617/unknown.png) ![Getting banned from a **completely unrelated** server](https://cdn.discordapp.com/attachments/887123735914610739/910248977646104597/unknown.png)